onzfonz/comp227/src/content/5/en/part5b.md

 ```

 The way that the component is used is slightly different from our previous components.
-The component has both opening and closing tags that surround a <i>LoginForm</i> component.
+The component has both opening and closing tags that surround a `LoginForm` component.
-In React terminology <i>LoginForm</i> is a child component of <i>Togglable</i>.
+In React terminology `LoginForm` is a child component of `Togglable`.

-We can add any React elements we want between the opening and closing tags of <i>Togglable</i>, like this for example:
+We can add any React elements we want between the opening and closing tags of `Togglable`, like this for example:

 ```js
 <Togglable buttonLabel="reveal">